Food-Data-Collaboration/djangoldp-dfc/README.md

 # Data Food Consortium Proxy Application

-The objective of this package is to provide DjangoLDP applications using it with all of the tools they need to run a Data Food Consortium (DFC) Proxy.
+The objective of this package is to provide DjangoLDP applications with all of the tools they need to run a Data Food Consortium (DFC) Proxy.

 ## Automated updates of live data